Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

 Our theory is based upon the dynamics near an equilibrium (at the origin without loss of generality).
 In that sense the approach is local.
 Nonetheless, by continuity in various bounds, the locale of theoretical support is finite in size.
-This section establishes the first general results on the ``finite domain bound'' shown in \cref{fig:scheme}.
-These results quantify that the center manifold framework is not ``just asymptotic'', the theory supports use at the finite parameter values essential for most applications.
+This section establishes the first general lower bound on the finite domain of validity.
+It is well known that in some scenarios extant forward establishes a global domain of validity, but it can only do so for scenarios with strong restrictions on the nonlinearity and the time-dependence, scenarios rarely of use in applications.
+The lower bound here quantifies that the center manifold framework is not ``just asymptotic'', the theory supports use at the finite parameter values that are essential in most applications, and for nonlinearities that are usual in applications.

-A key part of our dynamical systems approach are the existence and properties of invariant\slash integral manifolds of a given non-autonomous \ode\ system.
+\begin{full} A key part of our dynamical systems approach are the existence and properties of invariant\slash integral manifolds of a given non-autonomous \ode\ system.
 Future research plans to cater for general stochastic systems where very rare events, of mostly negligible practical interest, could send trajectories outside a domain of validity.
-Such very rare events ruin the general usefulness of established `forward' theory.
-Further, for the linear operator~\cL\ in the original system~\cref{eq:phys}, the classic definitions of invariant\slash integral manifolds require \(e^{\cL t}\) to be analysable in both forward and backward time, that is, the operator~\cL\ must be bounded.
+Such very rare events severely limit the usefulness of established forward theory. \end{full} In any specified system~\cref{eq:phys}, with linear operator~\cL, most previous definitions of invariant\slash integral manifolds require \(e^{\cL t}\) to be analysable in both forward and backward time, that is, the operator~\cL\ must be bounded.
 But in extensions of our approach \cite[]{Hochs2019} to \pde{}s the operator~\cL\ is typically unbounded.
-Consequently we need to change some basic definitions to cope.
-Let's replace current extant definitions of invariant\slash integral manifolds with the following \cref{def:nfnfim}.
+Consequently we change some basic definitions to cope: we replace current extant definitions of invariant\slash integral manifolds with the following \cref{def:nfnfim}.

-In \cref{def:nfnfim} (as in established definitions for~\cref{eqs:stsesdenf} when they apply \cite[p.3, e.g.]{Aulbach2006}), the subspace\slash manifolds~\(\MM_i\) are invariants of~\cref{eqs:stsesdenf} across the whole \(\Uv=(\Xv,\Yv,\Zv)\)-space, but their characterisation with regard to the dynamics about the equilibrium is only certain within a finite domain, denoted~\(\DD_\mu\), and so we restrict the manifolds to that domain (and then avoid calling them subspaces).
+In \cref{def:nfnfim} the subspaces~\(\MM_i\) are invariants of~\cref{eqs:stsesdenf} across the whole \(\Uv=(\Xv,\Yv,\Zv)\)-space.
+But their characterisation with regard to the dynamics about the equilibrium is only certain within a finite domain, denoted~\(\DD_\mu\).
+So we restrict the manifolds to that domain (and then avoid calling them subspaces).
+Moreover, because the domain~\(\DD_\mu\) may only exist for a finite time interval~\(\TT_\mu\) the established definitions of invariant manifolds \text{do not apply here.}